Tierrasanta, San Diego: Cultural amenities

 The community has a branch library, jogging/mountain biking trails, baseball and soccer teams, and numerous clubs.
 The Tierra Times, a community service newspaper, has been published since 1971, and is delivered free to all residents six or more times per year.

 An Armed Services YMCA is located in the Murphy Canyon area.
-The Admiral Baker Golf Club on the southern edge of Tierrasanta has two golf courses with priority given to active duty and retired military members, but is also open to civilians from nearby communities such as Tierrasanta.
+Navy Region Southwest's Admiral Baker Golf Club on the southern edge of Tierrasanta has two golf courses with priority given to active duty and retired military members, but is also open to civilians from nearby communities such as Tierrasanta.